Nußloch: Economy

 Due to Nußloch's exposed south-west location, wine-growing had a long tradition and has always been part of small-scale farming.
 In the 19th century there were extensive areas under cultivation on the western slopes of the Leopoldsberg, the Wilhelmsberg and the Neuen Berg.
 Today, the vineyards have almost disappeared from the landscape.
 Remnants can still be found in the Wilhelmsberg district bordering on Wiesloch.
-A winery from Leimen supports local ecological cultivation.
+A winery from Liemen supports local ecological cultivation.

 The clothing company Betty Barclay employs more than 500 people in Nußloch.
 The factory outlet is supposed to be expanded to include 8000 square meters of salesfloor.

 In Nußloch there is a large limestone quarry of the well-known company HeidelbergCement.
 The quarrying of the limestone began in 1899.
-After crushing, the crushed shell limestone is transported from Nußloch to Leimen with the help of a material cable car, that is about five kilometers long.
+After crushing, the crushed shell limestone is transported from Nußloch to Liemen with the help of a material cable car, that is about five kilometers long.
 The meanwhile aging facility (built in 1918) has proven to be a very environmentally friendly means of transport.
 During the First World War, the plant only operated irregularly, so that the cable car had to be shut down again and again.
 It can therefore only be assumed, that the company was really profitable from the end of 1918.
 Limestone quarrying is scheduled to end in 2023.
 The future use of the cable car and its route between the Nußloch quarry and the Leimen cement works was unclear for a long time.
 In February 2023, the Baden-Württemberg State Office for the Preservation of Monuments placed the material cableway between the Nußloch quarry and the Leimen cement works under protection as a landscape-defining cultural monument immediately after it was decommissioned in its entirety, including production facilities.